navikt/helseopplysninger/docs/adrs/005-Helsenett-interconnection.md

-# NHN Interconnection
+# Helsenett Interconnection

 ## Context

-In the Norwegian Healthcare sector many computers and services that handle healthcare data are only accessible within a private network called [NHN](https://www.nhn.no/helsenettet/hva-er-helsenettet).
+In the Norwegian Healthcare sector many computers and services that handle healthcare data are only accessible within a private network called [Helsenett](https://www.nhn.no/helsenettet/hva-er-helsenettet).

 For our service to be available in this network we must be able to connect with this network.
 NAV currently had an interconnection for it's on-premise environment, but our application lives in the GCP platform.